Women in Argentina: Women in politics

 Traditionally, politics was seen a male domain.
 The legal and social roles of women in Argentina were mostly dictated by the Spanish Law (which itself was based on Roman law) and by the Catholic Church.
 As such, women were subordinated first to their fathers and then to their husbands.
 Today, however, women have a notable presence in Argentinian politics, and they make up almost a half of the parliament.
 Argentina became the first country in the world to approved a gender quota law in 1991 to increase female representation in parliament, expanding it in 2017 to achieve equal representation between men and women (50%).
-Argentina had two female presidents: Isabel Perón (1974-1976) and Cristina Fernández de Kirchner (2007-2015); three female vice presidents: Isabel Perón (1973-1974), Gabriela Michetti (2015-2019) and Cristina Fernández de Kirchner (since 2019).
+Argentina had two female presidents: Isabel Perón (1974-1976) and Cristina Fernández de Kirchner (2007-2015); four female vice presidents: Isabel Perón (1973-1974), Gabriela Michetti (2015-2019), Cristina Fernández de Kirchner (2019-2023) and Victoria Villarruel (since 2023).
 In 2007 the two most voted candidates in the presidential election were women: Fernández de Kirchner and Elisa Carrió.